 To get a VETSL debt, you must:

 - be studying with an approved course provider

 - be studying an approved course

-- apply to the government using the approved form, and
+- be an eligible student apply to the government using the approved form, and

 - confirm your engagement and progression to continue to access the loan throughout your course.